Lehigh welcomes exchange students through a variety of agreements with partner colleges, universities and programs around the world.

 Exchange (GEL-I) students have the option to live on-campus or off-campus.

-Off campus housing may be limited and it is important to review the information provided by Housing Services to consider all variables and be well informed.
+It is important to review the information provided by Housing Services to consider all variables and be well informed.

 Section 8